30DaysOf/learn-a11y-explore/WORKSPACE/index.md

 ---

-_This page_ documents my learning journey using that resource, with an extension focused on _exploring_ ideas to apply learnings to my projects using automated testing with Playwright.
+_This page_ documents my learning journey with the resource and my explorations with Playwright in this context.

-If you want to learn about accessibility, I encourage you to visit and fork the [original repo](https://github.com/jkup/learn-a11y) instead.
+ * Want to learn about a11y?
+Fork the [original repo](https://github.com/jkup/learn-a11y) and check out the author's course on [Frontend Masters](https://frontendmasters.com/courses/accessibility-v2)!

-If you want to explore automated testing ideas alongside me, [star or watch this repo]( https://github.com/30DaysOf/learn-a11y-explore) for updates, and [use issues](https://github.com/30DaysOf/learn-a11y-explore/issues/new) to send me feedback (e.g., report bugs, ask questions or request changes).
+ * Want to learn about Playwright usage for a11y?
+[Star or watch this repo]( https://github.com/30DaysOf/learn-a11y-explore) for my updates and articles.
+ * Have feedback (e.g., report bugs, ask questions or request changes)?
+[Submit an issue](https://github.com/30DaysOf/learn-a11y-explore/issues/new) on this repo.

 ---